-This manual is intended as a simple introduction to the writing of adventures using AC.
-The ADVENTURE CREATOR is best thought of as a small programming language specifically designed for the writing of adventure games.
-Although it is smaller than other programming languages such as Basic or Pascal, it can perform all of the complex tasks needed to write an adventure program; and although the instructions may seem a little complicated at first, a little time spent studying this manual will enable you to write your very own large scale adventures, far more easily and efficiently than in basic or machine code.
+This manual is intended as a simple introduction to writing adventures using GAC.
+The GRAPHIC ADVENTURE CREATOR is best thought of as a small programming language specifically designed for writing adventure games.
+Although it is smaller than other programming languages such as Basic or Pascal it can perform all of the complex tasks needed to write an adventure program, and although the instructions may seem complicated at first, a little time spent studying this manual will enable you to write your very own large scale adventures, far more easily and efficiently than by using basic or machine code.